 Jirou: Holy shit, I agree with you?
 This a really weird day.

 Ashido: Mineta's right, though.
 Acting like you don't need to use all your power in a fight doesn't make you look cool if you lose, it just makes you, you know, a loser.

 - Too Much Information: He's shocked when Tsuyu managed to free herself from his Quirk, saying that he took a really good dump that morning so she should have been trapped for hours.
-Momo and Itsuka express appropriate disgust.
+Yaoyorozu and Kendou express appropriate disgust.

 - Underestimating Badassery: Tsuyu underestimates him and gets stuck to the wall for her troubles when she makes a mistake.